 The choreography feels similarly caught in the middle ground between avant-garde and amateur, as Prudhomme and her co-stars (including twins Aline and Elise Charles, who share the role of nun Madame Gervaise) alternate between girlish twirling, mosh-pit thrashing and synchronized cheerleading.
 Of all these moves, Joan’s head-banging is the most interesting — hilariously incongruous at first, and yet, through repetition, it assumes an air of reverence, like that of self-flagellation as Joan supplicates herself before God, rather than punk defiance (although it takes the older actress, Voisin, to convey this important nuance).

 If only the music and lyrics were more memorable, then “Jeannette” might have delivered on its potential.
 But Dumont has a stiff, fixed-camera style that deprives the story of its transcendence (even as it suggests a playful riff on Pasolini’s “The Gospel According to Matthew,” Jarman’s “Sebastiane” and other auteur-driven religious retellings).
 The director has half-protected himself from criticism by relying on Péguy’s text, though his play was meant to be performed in this manner.
-For a more passionate take on Joan’s life, flames and all, there’s always David Byrne’s musical, on playing Off Broadway.
+For a more passionate take on Joan’s life, flames and all, there’s always David Byrne’s musical, now playing Off Broadway.